ioccc-src/winner/2005/toledo/README.md

 ./toledo
 ```

-The other mode is accesible running the program with one argument (5-ply
+The other mode is accessible running the program with one argument (5-ply
 analysis):

 ```sh